sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 5: Add an Animation Control

-To emphasize the competitive advantage the shorter route offers, we can animate the two routes.
-This effect can also make the visualization more interesting and engaging.
+Next, we'll animate the two routes.
+Not only will this emphasize the competitive advantage of the shorter route, it will also make the visualization more interesting and engaging.
 We'll definitely want to let our users start and stop the animation, so our map will need a control button.
 The Leaflet library doesn't have its own animation control, but the library does have a lot of support for customizations.
 Part of that support is a generic `Control` object.
 We can create an animation control by starting with that object and extending it.

 ``` {.javascript .numberLines}
 L.Control.Animate = L.Control.extend({